qweasd2213/BurgerOrderer/Planering/planering.md

 ## Who does what?

 ### Arvid
-- KitchenView, receives orders from Burgerorder
+- KitchenView, receives orders from Burgerorderer.
+- Help Viktor out with Burgerorderer were help is needed.

 ### Ante
 - Testing and Debugging, automated testing